kubevela/kubevela/docs/developers/cloud-service.md

 ## Install Crossplane (This demo uses crossplane version 0.13)

 You will need a Kubernetes cluster ver> 1.16 (Minikube and Kind clusters are fine).
 Also you will need to have KubeVela installed on the cluster.
+The folder that containes all the demo scripts are under `../../examples/kubecondemo/`.
+For your convience, cd to that folder first:
+`cd ../../examples/kubecondemo/`
 To provision a cloud resource, you need to have the Access Key and Secret to your Alibaba cloud account.

 * Create crossplane namespace: `kubectl create ns crossplane-system`